trofi/AoC/README.md

 Very occasionally there is an extra dependency on `re2c` or on a `cargo` package.

-## Nix development shell
+## `nix` development shell

-`flake.nix` also allows you to drop into a shell with all required prerequisites.
-As I don't track `flake.lock` and explicitly ignore it in `.gitignore` you will need an extra `--no-write-lock-file` flag:
+This repository contains `flake.nix` file.
+It allows you to drop into a development shell with all required prerequisites.

+There is one caveat: I don't track `flake.lock` and explicitly ignore it in `.gitignore`.
+You will need an extra `--no-write-lock-file` flag to run it successfully:

 ```
 $ nix develop --no-write-lock-file